 Explores the world in which we live.
 Studies major countries of the world with special emphasis on location, physical environment, culture, resources, and current events.
 May be delivered online.

-Examines the theoretical aspects of human activity across the Earth's surface.
+Examines the theoretical, spatial, and relational aspects of human activity across the Earth's surface.
 Discusses the analytical frameworks for understanding the interactions of social, cultural, economic and political systems.
 Topics include population dynamics, international development, human conflicts, and urbanization.

 Applies principles and methods of physical, cultural, and human-environment geography to the study of Utah's people, places, and environments; considers problems of adjustment, including natural hazards, environmental concerns, and human problems.
 Designed for Secondary Education students seeking Geography or Social Science Composite certifications.